Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 Travelers’ diarrhea (TD) is the most predictable travel-related illness.
-Attack rates range from 30% to 70% of travelers, depending on the destination.
-Traditionally, it was thought that TD could be prevented by following simple recommendations such as “boil it, peel, it, or forget it,” but studies have found that people who follow these rules still get ill.
+Attack rates range from 30% to 70% of travelers, depending on the destination and season of travel.
+Traditionally, it was thought that TD could be prevented by following simple recommendations such as “boil it, cook it, peel, it, or forget it,” but studies have found that people who follow these rules may still become ill.
 Poor hygiene practice in local restaurants is likely the largest contributor to the risk for TD.

 TD is a clinical syndrome that can result from a variety of intestinal pathogens.
 Bacterial pathogens are the predominant risk, thought to account for 80%–90% of TD.
-Intestinal viruses have been isolated in studies of TD, but they usually account for 5%–8% of illnesses.
+Intestinal viruses have been isolated in studies of TD, but they usually account for 5%–8% of illnesses, although improved diagnostics and their increased use for recognizing norovirus infections in travelers may change those percentages in the future.
 Protozoal pathogens are slower to manifest symptoms and collectively account for approximately 10% of diagnoses in longer-term travelers.
 What is commonly known as “food poisoning” involves the ingestion of preformed toxins in food.
 In this syndrome, vomiting and diarrhea may both be present, but symptoms usually resolve spontaneously within 12 hours.

 Bacteria are the most common cause of TD.
 Overall, the most common pathogen is enterotoxigenic Escherichia coli, followed by Campylobacter jejuni, Shigella spp., and Salmonella spp.
 Enteroadherent and other E. coli species are also common pathogens in bacterial diarrhea.
-There is increasing recognition of Aeromonas spp. and Plesiomonas spp. as causes of travelers’ diarrhea as well.
-Viral diarrhea can be caused by a number of viral pathogens, including norovirus, rotavirus, and astrovirus.
+There is increasing discussion of Aeromonas spp. and Plesiomonas spp. as potential causes of TD as well.
+Viral diarrhea can be caused by a number of pathogens, including norovirus, rotavirus, and astrovirus.

 The most important determinant of risk is travel destination, and there are regional differences in both the risk for and etiology of diarrhea.
 The world is generally divided into 3 grades of risk: low, intermediate, and high.